-With recreational kayaking booming in popularity, it’s no surprise the water of Ontario’s Bruce Peninsula is attracting paddlers from all over.
-There’s something about the deep, cold waters of Georgian Bay hemmed in by the eternally-brooding cliffs of the Niagara Escarpment that is irresistibly enticing.
+With recreational paddling booming, it’s no surprise the water of Ontario’s Bruce Peninsula, the finger of land that along with Manitoulin Island, separates Lake Huron from Georgian Bay, is attracting kayakers from all over.
+There’s something about the deep, cold waters of the bay hemmed in by the eternally-brooding cliffs of the Niagara Escarpment that is irresistibly enticing.

-That allure is often confounded, though, by the savage personality of Georgian Bay.
+That allure is often confounded, though, by the savage personality of the Georgian Bay waters.
 Sometimes it’s simply not safe to take a kayak, even a sea kayak, onto the open waters.
 It’s a dilemma for the paddler.
 It’s like having an itch that you can’t quite scratch.
-That’s where Lion’s Head enters the picture.
+But, that’s where Lion’s Head, a village 30 minutes south of Bruce Peninsula National Park, enters the picture.

-The Bruce Peninsula is the finger of land that, along with Manitoulin Island, separates Lake Huron from Georgian Bay.
-While with a two or three-hour drive from Toronto, the area is surprisingly remote and isolated.
+About a three-hour drive from Toronto, Lion’s Head is surprisingly remote and isolated.
 The two largest municipalities in the general region are Owen Sound, with a population of about 21,000 people, and Collingwood, which is only a little smaller.

-Northwest winds prevail on the peninsula, which geographically resembles Dr. Jekyll and Mr. Hide.
-The Lake Huron “west coast” is gentler and sandier, although it can be still treacherous.
-The awesome east shore has the Niagara Escarpment as its spine, and from there the peninsula slopes steadily to the east, reducing itself in elevation and impressiveness.
+However, northwest winds prevail on the peninsula, which geographically resembles Dr. Jekyll and Mr. Hyde.
+The Lake Huron “west coast” is gentler and sandier, although it can still be treacherous.
+The awesome east shore, where Lion’s Head is located, has the Niagara Escarpment as its spine.
+Then, from there, the peninsula slopes steadily to the east, reducing itself in elevation and impressiveness.

 In most winds, the enormous square block of the Lion’s Head promontory provides shelter to the south, while White Bluff provides a windbreak to the northwest.
 That helps to keep the waters around the small village much calmer than surrounding areas of Georgian Bay – although calmer is a relative term to be sure.

-During a recent visit, I launched my recreational kayak from the municipal park and beach in the village of Lion’s Head and headed toward the south shore of Lion’s Head.
+During a recent visit, I launched my recreational kayak from the municipal park and beach in Lion’s Head and headed toward the south shore of the village.

 The village takes its name from the escarpment’s supposed resemblance to the head and forequarters of a reclining lion, although I’ve never been able to see it.